Report on NAIME’s Magnesia & Refractory Webinar Dashiqiao 9 July 2020

 Xu urged Chinese refractory companies to actively track changes in the international market.
 With the hoped-for gradual improvement of the epidemic situation in H2 2020, countries and regions such as Europe and Japan may have the possibility of increasing steel production and thus recovery in demand for refractories.

-“Overcapacity is the main factor leading to chaos in the [Chinese] refractory market.
+[Chinese] refractory market.
 This problem has been plaguing us for decades, causing refractory production companies to operate at a marginal level, and hindering the high-quality development of the refractory industry.” said Xu.

 Xu questioned whether the concern of the paucity of high grade magnesite ore was “alarmist”, and asked: “How could there be no high-quality ore?”, after the Ministry of Land and Resources announced in 2010 that China’s proven magnesite reserves were 3.6bn tonnes, of which Liaoning accounted for 89.3%.